kennethloeffler/anatta/docs/programming-model/ecs-basics.md

 We can immediately see that this allows us to:

-* Listen for addition and removal of tags to know when to alter game state;
+* Listen for addition and removal of tags to know when to alter the game state;
-* Make a *query* at any time to discover all the `Instance`s that possess the tag and run the same logic for all of them.
+* Run a query at any time to discover all the `Instance`s that have the tag and apply the same logic to all of them.

-We'll see in the following sections how we can leverage these ideas and improve upon them.
+We'll see in the following sections how we can use these ideas and improve upon them.

 ## The binder pattern

-Architectures using the "binder" pattern on Roblox have utilized this API with minimal extension to implement OOP-style object composition to some success.
+The binder pattern leverage `CollectionService` to implement OOP-style object composition that provides benefits with respect to Roblox Content Streaming, .
+It "binds" Lua classes to `CollectionService` tags.

 ## Supercharging `CollectionService`

+It may be helpful to first think of ECS as being a little bit like an upgraded `CollectionService`.
+How should we do it?

 ### Keeping tags well-defined